rabutler/rabutler.github.io/projects/index.md

    image_fullwidth: "header_unsplash_5.jpg"
 permalink: "/projects/"
 ---
+This is a list of all my small projects:
 <ul>
     {% for post in site.tags.projects %}
     <li><a href="{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></li>